global-education-monitoring-report/wide2020/README.md

-    * Defines the path folder in a absolute way (replace the dots) local dpath /../WIDE/raw_data/ local opath /../WIDE/raw_data/output
+    * Defines the path folder in a absolute way (replace the dots) local dpath /../WIDE/raw_data/ local opath /../WIDE/output/

 This is a basic example which shows you how to use the widetable function:

     widetable, source(both) step(all) data_path(`dpath') output_path(`opath')

-The result is a table with the indicators that is saved in the 'output' folder in 'dta' and 'csv' format called 'WIDE_mmddyyy', where *mm* refers to the month, *dd* to the day and *yyyy* refers to the year.
+The result is a table with the indicators that is saved in the 'output' folder in 'dta' and 'csv' format called 'WIDE_mmddyyyThhmmss', where *mm* refers to the month, *dd* to the day and *yyyy* refers to the year and *hhmmss** refers to the hour, minutes and second.

 Also, you can run the function without seeing the intermediate results by typing: